ross-weir/just-ergo-things/practical-nipopows-for-spv/README.md

 1. Gather NIPoPoWs from peer nodes
 2. Determine the best proof (more on this later)
-3. Check that the best proof contains our block of interest
+3. Check that the best proof contains our block id of interest
-4. Obtain a Merkle Proof that the block includes the transaction from a peer node
+4. Obtain a Merkle Proof for the `transactionRoot` field
 5. Verify the Merkle Proof thus verifying our transaction exists

 ### Lets get started